 The process of healing from trauma and PTSD is not linear.

 “Time heals all.”
 We wish this were true, but, often, it just isn’t.
 Sometimes we think we’ve moved past these experiences, but our alarm systems keep going off for no apparent reason.
 Your stress response system is a natural human method for protection in actual situations that require them – and this is a good thing that protects you when needed.

 However, with traumatic events, this system continues to remain on high alert long after the triggering event.
 If there is disturbance to your everyday life, we find it important to locate and neutralize those stressors and regulate your system again in order to improve your overall daily performance.
 Understanding and addressing trauma, complex trauma, and PTSD requires a comprehensive, empathetic approach to treatment.

 In trauma therapy, you get to take control of your healing…

 … and define what your life looks like moving forward.

 We know it takes a lot of courage to ask for help.
-But you are here, you’re ready, and we’ve got you.
+But you are here, you are capable, and we’ve got you.

 You’ve got nothing to lose and everything to gain.
 It’s time to heal the core.
-Call today and let’s have a complimentary conversation: (480) 485-8824.
+Call today to book a complimentary conversation with a trauma-informed therapist: (480) 485-8824.